Tofig Guliyev: Early creativity

-Tofig Guliyev’s first experiences on poems began in the beginning of the 1930s.
+Tofig Guliyev’s first experiences on poems began at the beginning of the 1930s.
 In 1931, being the student at the Asaf Zeynally Music School in Baku, Tofig Guliyev wrote a song to Mirza Alakbar Sabir’s poem – “About a schoolboy” according to his teacher’s advice.
-Beginning from 1935, Tofig Guliyev began to work as a conductor at Azerbaijan Drama Theatre named after Mashadi Azizbeyov.
-Tofig Guliyev’s activity as folklorist, which was begun in the 1930s had a great importance not only in creative biography of the composer, but also in musical-social life of Azerbaijan.
-Tofig Guliyev was one of the creative personalities, who had great services to development and popularization of Azerbaijani folklore.
+Beginning in 1935, Tofig Guliyev began to work as a conductor at Azerbaijan Drama Theatre named after Mashadi Azizbeyov.
+Tofig Guliyev’s activity as folklorist, which was begun in the 1930s, had a great importance not only in the creative biography of the composer, but also in the musical-social life of Azerbaijan.
+Tofig Guliyev was one of the creative personalities, who had great services to the development and popularization of Azerbaijani folklore.
 He is one of the first composers of Azerbaijan, who accomplished note records of mugham.
 In 1936, mugham recordings “Rast”, “Segah”, “Zabul”, “Dugah” were released by him (jointly with composer Z. Bagirov).

-In 1939, returning to Baku, Tofig Guliyev engaged in with organizational work for establishment of national orchestra, the active work of which concurred with the beginning of the Great Patriotic War in 1941.
-The Estrada orchestra, which was established by the composer and called Red Army ensemble was allotted to 402nd infantry division and had concerts in front line during the war.
+In 1939, returning to Baku, Tofig Guliyev engaged in organizational work for the establishment of a national orchestra, the active work of which concurred with the beginning of the Great Patriotic War in 1941.
+The Estrada orchestra, which was established by the composer and called Red Army ensemble, was allotted to the 402nd infantry division and had concerts in the front line during the war.
 Tofig Guliyev wrote many patriotic songs for the division: “Not a step further!” (to Surkov’s lyrics), “Tender hand”(to Dorizo’s lyrics), “About a Russian girl”, “Fighter’s song”.
 In 1943, the ensemble was divided into two groups.
 One of them, called Red Naval, was managed by Tofig Guliyev.
 The ensemble often performed at the front, at the Caucasian front, in Crimea, went to concerts for parts of the Army in Iran.

 After the end of the war, Tofig Guliyev began his composer activity at Azerbaijan State Academic Russian Drama Theatre named after Samad Vurgun, Azerbaijan State Theatre for Young Spectators named after Maxim Gorky.
 During some years with theatres, he wrote songs for spectacles “The twelfth night” of W. Shakespeare, “A young guard” of Fadeyev, “Aydin” of Jafar Jabbarly, “On the distant shores” of H.Seyidbeyli and I.Gasimov, “Brothers” of Rasul Rza, “Strange man” of N. Hikmat, “Shirvan’s beauty” of A. Mamedkhanly.